$\ell_1$-Regularized Generalized Least Squares: Introduction

 The structure of the paper is as follows: Section \ref{Framework and notations} provides the theoretical framework of the LASSO estimator in terms of error bounds and its empirical behavior in the presence of autocorrelated errors.
-Section \ref{sec:rgls} introduces the GLS extension of the LASSO estimator, we present a result on a restricted eigenvalue condition for the GLS, and subsequently provide an oracle inequality for the GLS-LASSO.
-Bounding the error of the first-stage lasso, we derive a bound on the error incurred by $\hat{\rho}$, based on the estimated residuals.
-We use this bound to derive conditions on the regulariser and thus provide an error bound for the FGLS-LASSO procedure.
-Finally, Section \ref{sec:Experimental-Results} assesses the empirical performance of the LASSO, GLS-LASSO and the FGLS-LASSO estimators in terms of estimation error and sign recovery, before concluding the paper in Section \ref{sec:Conclusion}.
+Section \ref{sec:rgls} introduces the GLS extension of the LASSO estimator, we present a result on the eigenvalues of the GLS design matrix in a sub-Gaussian setting, and subsequently provide an oracle inequality for the GLS-LASSO in the Gaussian design setting.
+Bounding the error of the first-stage LASSO, we derive a bound on the error incurred by $\hat{\phi}$, based on the estimated residuals.
+We use this bound to derive conditions on the strength of the second-stage regularizer, and thus provide an error bound for the FGLS-LASSO procedure.
+Finally, Section \ref{sec:Experimental-Results} assesses the empirical performance of the LASSO, GLS-LASSO and the FGLS-LASSO estimators in terms of estimation error and sign recovery, before providing some conclusions and directions for future work in Section \ref{sec:Conclusion}.